 We invite you to fill out an application if you are able to meet the following qualifications.

 Should you have any extenuating circumstances that may keep you from meeting the qualifications at this time, please contact our office first so that we may talk to you in more detail.

-Once we receive your application, you will be sent (2) personal reference forms, (1 or more) Medical Information Forms (if you are regularly treated for a physical condition), and (1) Mental Health Evaluation form which is to be given to your licensed Mental Health provider and will serve as your referral.
+2. Additional Forms: Once we receive your application, you will be mailed: (2) Personal Reference Forms.
+These must be filled out by local friends or family, over age 21, able and willing to provide immediate care for a Service Dog, if needed.
+(1 or more) Medical Information Form (if you are regularly treated for a physical condition) (1) Mental Health Questionnaire which is to be given to your licensed mental health provider and will serve as your referral.
 Once we receive your referral and other forms by mail, we will contact you to discuss options for moving forward with an in-home interview.

 While a Service Dog is rewarding for many, it isn’t going to be the answer for everyone.
 A lot of consideration needs to be given to the amount of time, ability and finances required to take care of a dog.
 Having a Service Dog not only means daily training, but also daily exercise as well as a consistent routine.
 Exercise might include a daily walk of at least a mile, a game of retrieve or a good romp at the dog park.
 They need to be able to eat a high quality food and get out at least 3 or more times a day to relieve themselves.

 A Service Dog is with his or her partner most of every day, going into the work place, school or stores.
 It is only natural that Service Dogs will attract the attention of the public.
 They may be curious and want to know more about what they do.
 It is important to be aware and prepared for these types of encounters including how to respond.